bobek/bobek.cz/source/blog/2019/semaphore.html.md

 * single `NE555` generating pulses for yellow warning mode
 * another `NE555` driving counter to run a "program" for a full cycle

-You can think about the `CD4017` counter as being a step counter, which points into look up table to resolve into desired LEDs state.
-Look up table is realized with set of signal diodes, which just pass 1 when needed (and not allow current to pass back to gate and/or drive other LEDs).
+You can think about the `CD4017` counter as being a step counter, which points into lookup table to resolve into desired LEDs state.
+Lookup table is realized with set of signal diodes, which just pass 1 when needed (and not allow current to pass back to gate and/or drive other LEDs).
 Length of the step is determined by `NE555` output frequency.

 Programming table is simple: